-The cable that extends from the sensor terminates in a socket that plugs into a matching 7-pin male connector.
+The cable that extends from the sensor terminates in a socket that mates with a 7-pin male connector.
 The socket and connector allow you to replace the sensor without disconnecting the wiring.
 The sensor leads are soldered to the male connector.